Skip to main content

 Step 1: Configure Groups in your Identity Provider

 In your identity provider’s admin console, create groups for the users you intend on syncing with Kolena.
-We recommend setting up separate groups that correspond to each Kolena role (user
+We recommend setting up a group for Organization admin users, plus separate groups that correspond to each Kolena Workspace and role.
+Example Group Names: Assuming that there are two Workspaces on Kolena named “Data Science” and “Engineering”, you might create the following groups:

 Add Users to Groups

-Assign users to the appropriate groups based on their desired permission levels in Kolena.
+Within your identity provider, assign users to the appropriate groups based on their desired permissions in Kolena.

 Step 2: Enable SCIM on Kolena

-- Click “Manage Organization” from your user profile or navigate to your organization page
+2. Click “Manage Organization” from your user profile or navigate to your Organization page

 Verify Connection